slyon/ubuntu-maintainers-handbook/PackageMerging.md

 Changes should be from the last Ubuntu version.

-If you are sponsoring this package for someone else you will also need to let the tool know that you want to sign the upload of this person with your key.
-Otherwise it would try to find and sign with the key of the person that is in the changelog stanza.
-To do that:

-* Add the argument `--sign-keyid=${GPGKEY}` = assuming you have your key in that variable.
-* Or as an alternative to this argument set the environment variable DEB_SIGN_KEYID, see the [dpkg-buildpackage man page](https://manpages.ubuntu.com/manpages/noble/man1/dpkg-buildpackage.1.html) for more.
+If sponsoring a merge or any other upload for someone else, please remember the need to sign their upload with your key.
+See[Sponsor a package](Sponsorship.md#sponsor-a-package) for more information about that.
+Furthermore just like you the sponsor needs to know about e.g. setting `-v` right and using `-sa` when needed.
+If in doubt, coordinating with them will be helpful.

 ### Push to your Launchpad repository